Learn more about BVD tests

 View now

-To find out more about our BVD tests, start with the BVD Status Pack
+Start with the BVD Status Pack

 BVD is spread by carriers, known as persistently infected (PI) animals.
 Getting rid of PI animals is the only way to get rid of BVD from your herd.